giorgapost/wordsearch-package/README.md

 > \t,  \n,  ',',  '.',  '!',  '-',  '(',  ')',  '"',  ''',  ':',  ';',  '?'
 > ```

-File [Examples.java](Examples.java) provides examples for the 2 alternative ways in which the package may be utilized.
-The simplest one is calling the answerQuestions() method, which provides a basic user interface (through console) and allows the user to type the word he needs to search for.
-The other alternative passes the words as argument to the method, and the list with their occurrences is provided as the return value of the method.
-While the first one helps to get acquainted with the software, the latter one may be more useful in most applications.
+> **Note**

-Note: Analytical documentation for the package can be created with the javadoc tool (see below).
+> Analytical documentation for the source code of the package can be generated with the [javadoc](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javadoc.html) tool (see below).

 ## Implementation details
 The system consists of a [B-Tree](https://en.wikipedia.org/wiki/B-tree) structure, as well as of a paged index.